 Unless otherwise permitted for good cause, if an account exceeds two years, the first two years must be filed separately.
-After the first two-year account is adjudicated, subsequent account periods may not be for more than three (3) years and each threeyear period must be filed separately.
+After the first two-year account is adjudicated, subsequent account periods may not be for more than three (3) years and each three-year period must be filed separately.
 If all interested parties waive an account by the personal representative, the waiver applies to the entire estate administration, not just to a periodic report on the status of administration.
+Permission to file an accounting exceeding these periods may be requested by an ex parte petition.